Total Knee Replacement

 - Hydrotherapy (pool based) exercises

-- Manual therapy including soft tissue massage, trigger point release around the quadriceps and back of knee.
+- Manual therapy including soft tissue massage, trigger point release around the quadriceps and back of the knee.

 - Basic balance and proprioception exercises